 The sentiments will determine your positive conversation ratio.
 If your calls result in a low positive conversation ratio, you can take that information as a tip to learn more positive call practices, like editing your call scripts or using more call coaching.

 What are our call sentiments?
 The sentiment data breaks down the number of times each sentiment is used.
+You will see the sentiments that have been used listed in order from most common to least common.

 As a sales rep, you want to make sure you are calling at the most opportune time.
 This is why SalesLoft's call analytics gather your call connection times.